WordPress/performance/plugins/web-worker-offloading/readme.txt

 == Description ==

 This plugin offloads JavaScript execution to a Web Worker, improving performance by freeing up the main thread.

+In order to opt-in a script to be loaded in a worker, simply add the `web-worker-offloading` script as a dependency.